our story

 the founding team

 Elise Schuster and Francisco Ramírez, cofounders of OkaySo, met in 2007 during a Masters of Public Health program at Columbia University and we instantly clicked.
-We were working on various side projects together when we got the initial idea for OkaySo after a conversation about how we felt sexuality education could be doing more to meet young people where they are.
+We were working on various side projects together when we got the initial idea for OkaySo after a conversation about how we felt health education could be doing more to meet young people where they are.

 about elise

-After their MPH, Elise spent almost a decade at a premiere NYC youth development center serving over 11,000 marginalized young people every year.
+After their MPH, Elise spent almost a decade at a premiere NYC youth development center serving over 11,000 young people every year.
 Elise had several roles here including running intake and assessment for over 30 new young people every day, overseeing capacity building work, managing student volunteers, launching a professional training institute, and a youth council, and overseeing a $6.5 million wraparound services grant with twelve subgrantee partners.

 about francisco

-Francisco also serves as a prominent voice in the media on sexual health issues.
+Francisco also serves as a prominent voice in the media on health issues.
 He is a regular host and producer at MTV as well as other television networks.
 His contributions include overseeing production of content for the award-winning MTV Staying Alive campaign and serving as a Global Correspondent for MTV Voices.
 Francisco is also sought out to create dynamic multimedia content for health education organizations.

 meet our board